Configuring Cloud Native Compiler with SSL Authentication

 If certificate validation fails, your

-.pem file is missing or does not match the certificate that you uploaded to the CNC service, you get the following error:
+.pem file is missing or does not match the certificate that you uploaded to CNC, you get the following error:

 [1.856s][info][concomp] [gRPCEvent] read error!
 [1.856s][info][concomp] [gRPC processing] BidiStreamWrapper is dying, finishing stream 0x7fbec00180f0 with status: failed to connect to all addresses (14)